Cold, Hard, Facts.

 First picture is the old test results.
 Second picture is the most recent testing results.

 Up next is 3M’s EDM.
 This is a new product that is different from traditional Butyl/Aluminum CLD’s.
 Its purpose is to be extremely light yet practical.
 The downside is, you pay a premium for the lightweight for average performance.
 We are leaving the ResoNix CLD measurement visible to use as a visual gauge, but remember, another product being visually halfway in between the “before” peak and the ResoNix measurement does not mean the other product is half as good.
 Remember, every 3db difference is 2x the energy.
 In the original testing, 3M measures at 96dB (we are rounding to the nearest half dB in favor of the product to make this easier) vs. the Before Measurement of 106.5dB.
 10.5dB is the amount of resonance reduction we have.
 In the new round of testing, it reduced the peak by 10.25db, so pretty much the same result.
 6.75db less than ResoNix, making ResoNix about 4.75x as effective per square foot.
 We were able to find this product for as low as $9.02 per square foot.
 We can calculate that, in theory, you would need to spend $42.85 to get enough of the 3M product to achieve the same result as the $8.50, 1 Square foot of ResoNix CLD Squares.
 In the original testing, this is the worst value product in the entire test regarding resonance reduction.
-In the new testing, there are some that are grossly more overpriced.
+In the new testing that features more products, there are some that are grossly more overpriced.

 First picture is the original round of testing, second picture is the new round of testing.